pranavmujumdar/NodeApp/readme.md

 ## Functionalities:
 * Users can enter a url they want to monitor and receive text alerts when the url goes down or is back online
 * sign up and sign in features
+* Twilio API to trigger text messages on state change (please create account and get auth token from https://www.twilio.com/ and edit the config.js file accordingly )

 ## API Specifications
 1. Accepts CRUD requests